SimonZeng7108/simonzeng7108.github.io/_posts/2023-02-08-how_to_make_web_like_this.md

 git clone https://github.com/GITHUB-USERNAME/GITHUB-USERNAME.github.io.git
 ```
 #### 3. Customise the _config.yml
-<mark>_config.yml</mark> is the main file contains the info about you such as the website tile, bio, your social links and etc...
+<mark>_config.yml</mark> is the main file contains the info about you such as the website title, bio, your social links and etc...

 #### 4. Build the website locally
 Open Windows or Linux shell and cd to local repo, then type